A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Answering a COLT'13 Open Problem

-\citet{koren2013open} notes that, using the online-to-batch conversion, ONS's $O(d \log T)$ regret for OXO implies a sample complexity of $\tilde{O}(d/\eps)$ and a total runtime of $\tilde{O}(d^4/\eps)$ for SXO, where $\tilde{O}(\cdot)$ hides poly-logarithmic factors in $d/\eps$. \footnote{From a theoretical perspective, the total runtime of applying ONS to SXO is $\tilde{O}(d^{\omega+1}/\eps)$, as discussed in \cref{sec:intro}.
-We adopt $\omega=3$ following the statement of the open problem~\citep{koren2013open}, with emphasis on implementability.} This quartic dependence on $d$ renders ONS, as the backbone algorithm for SXO, impractical for high-dimensional tasks.
-The computational burden is even more pronounced in comparison to stochastic strongly convex optimization, where Online Gradient Descent (OGD) implies a total runtime $\tilde{O}(d/\eps)$~\citep{hazan2014stochasticstronglyconvex}, motivating the following open problem~\citep{koren2013open}.
+\citet{koren2013open} notes that, with the online-to-batch conversion, ONS's $O(d \log T)$ regret for OXO implies a sample complexity of $\tilde{O}(d/\veps)$ and a total runtime of $\tilde{O}(d^4/\veps)$ for SXO, \footnote{From a theoretical perspective, the total runtime of applying ONS to SXO is $\tilde{O}(d^{\omega+1}/\veps)$, as discussed in \cref{sec:intro}.
+We adopt $\omega=3$ following the statement of the open problem~\citep{koren2013open}, with emphasis on implementability.} where $\tilde{O}(\cdot)$ hides poly-logarithmic factors in $d/\veps$.
+This quartic dependence on $d$ is even more pronounced in comparison to stochastic strongly convex optimization, where Online Gradient Descent (OGD) implies a total runtime $\tilde{O}(d/\veps)$~\citep{hazan2014stochasticstronglyconvex}, motivating the following open problem.

 The first part of the open problem remains open.
-In particular, \citet{COLT15:exp-concave} shows an information-theoretic sample complexity lower bound of $\Omega(d/\eps)$ for SXO, which implies a runtime lower bound of $\Omega(d^2/\eps)$ since each gradient query costs $\Omega(d)$ time.
+In particular, \citet{COLT15:exp-concave} establish an information-theoretic sample complexity lower bound of $\Omega(d/\veps)$ for SXO, which implies a runtime lower bound of $\Omega(d^2/\veps)$ since each gradient query costs $\Omega(d)$ time.

-\cref{sec:stochastic-guarantee} answers the second part in the affirmative by combining \lightons with the online-to-batch conversion, obtaining total runtime $\tilde{O}(d^3/\eps)$ while maintaining the optimal $\tilde{O}(d/\eps)$ sample complexity.
-In \cref{sec:stochastic-contribution}, we present evidence that this $\tilde{O}(d^3/\eps)$ runtime is likely unimprovable.
-If confirmed, it would refute the first part of the open problem and fully settle it.
+\cref{sec:stochastic-guarantee} answers the second part in the affirmative by combining \lightons with the online-to-batch conversion, obtaining total runtime $\tilde{O}(d^3/\veps)$ while maintaining the optimal $\tilde{O}(d/\veps)$ sample complexity.
+In \cref{sec:stochastic-contribution}, we further present evidence that this $\tilde{O}(d^3/\veps)$ runtime is likely unimprovable.
+If confirmed, it would refute the first part and settle the full open problem.